 Taneli Heinonen

-Taneli Heinonen has been part of the DfG teaching team since 2015.
-He is an independent consultant helping clients understand people as social and cultural beings instead of mere numbers on a spreadsheet.
-He also teaches methods of service design and ethnographic customer insights in Laurea University of Applied Sciences.
-He’s previously worked for a strategy consultancy Gemic and a service design agency Diagonal (currently known as Hellon).
-Taneli believes in the integration of rigorously built insights and persistent creative work.
+Taneli Heinonen is an independent consultant who helps clients understand people as social and cultural beings rather than mere numbers on a spreadsheet.
+He also teaches methods of service design and ethnographic customer insights at Laurea University of Applied Sciences.
+He’s previously worked for a strategy consultancy, Gemic, and a service design agency, Diagonal (currently known as Hellon).

 www.taneliheinonen.com